fricciardi/datetime2/docs/calendars.rst

 ^^^^^^^^^^^^^^^^^^

-An instance of the :class:`GregorianCalendar` class represents a day in the calendar generally used in western countries.
+An instance of the :class:`GregorianCalendar` class represents a day in the calendar as generally done in western countries.
 It is a solar calendar dividing day count in years of 365 or 366 days, each year is then divided in 12 months of 28 (or 29), 30 and 31 days.